helenecharleux/surfs_up/README.md

-# Surf and shakes prokect in Hawai
+# Surf and shakes project in Hawai

 ## 1. Overview of the project